ansible/ansible/docs/proposals/docker/docker_container_moduler.md

     - List of custom DNS search domains.
   default: null

-env_vars:
+env:
   description:
     - Dictionary of key,value pairs.
   default: null

 entrypoint:
   description:
-    - Overwrite the default ENTRYPOINT of the image.
+    - String or list of commands that overwrite the default ENTRYPOINT of the image.
   default: null

 etc_hosts: